A benchmark shows your suspicions of its performance impact appear to be correct:

 GeeksforGeeks

-geeksforgeeks.org › python › python-dictionary-update-method
+geeksforgeeks.org › python-update-dictionary-with-other-dictionary

 🌐